novuhq/novu/docs/docs/overview/quickstart/get-started-with-nestjs.md

 }
 ```

-We can test our endpoints in Postman:
+We can test our endpoints in Postman.
+First, create new topic:

 ![Create topic in Postman](https://github.com/michaldziuba03/novu/assets/43048524/e5300572-96da-4a41-83a9-89d1d4976925)

+> Note how the return object contains the key I sent from my request body.
+That signals successful creation!

-Let's add subscriber we created previously to the topic:
+Let's add subscriber to the topic we created previously:

 ![Add subscriber to topic in Postman](https://github.com/michaldziuba03/novu/assets/43048524/d22da38b-d42f-4bf1-a696-53d501512bbe)

+The returned array will contain the subscriberID that we had passed in the request body, signalling that it was added to the topic successfully.

+If, on the other hand, you find the passed subscriberId in the notFound array inside the failed object, it means the subscriber wasn't added to the topic.

+You can read more about it [here](https://docs.novu.co/platform/topics/#subscribers-management-in-a-topic).

-Finally let's send notification to the topic:
+Finally we can send notification to the topic:

 ![Trigger topic notification in Postman](https://github.com/michaldziuba03/novu/assets/43048524/e45028d9-abb2-442a-be8f-3b38eae4e0a4)

-> Create more subscribers and add them to the topic to test this feature.
+> You can create more subscribers and add them to the topic to test this feature.

-Now each subscriber should see email message in their inboxes:
+Now each topic subscriber should see email message in their inboxes:

 ![image](https://github.com/michaldziuba03/novu/assets/43048524/a82593f1-574f-42dc-89ac-8a70700157eb)

 ## Next Steps